 Introduction.
 How complicated is early termination of a fixed-term lease?
-On the timing and methods of termination, the rights of the tenant and the landlord.

 Can a fixed-term lease agreement be terminated?
 What are the consequences of terminating the contract early?
 What to do if the contract does not contain a notice period?

-b) the tenant's belief that the lease agreement has been terminated
+- the tenant's belief that the lease agreement has been terminated

 - How can I terminate a fixed-term lease agreement?